-If sufficient water is input to Pembrokeshire, Tywyn Aberdyfi or Vowchurch, capital schemes could potentially be deferred.
+At the time of publication, if sufficient water is input to the Tywyn Aberdyfi or Vowchurch zones, capital schemes could potentially be deferred.
 Any discounts arising from deferred capital schemes will be reflected in case-specific access prices, taking into account the latest available information from the Water Resource Management Plan.